Movie Count: 66

 (Remember to click on the images to enlarge them!)

 The second original full-length anime to come from the mind of Mamoru Hosoda.
-This film really does solidify Hosodasan as a huge contender in the anime movie genre if The Girl Who Leapt Through Time was not enough to convince some people.
+If The Girl Who Leapt Through Time was not enough to convince some people, Summer Wars really solidified Hosodasan as a huge contender in the anime movie industry.
 Presented in two very distinct styles (as pictured above), the story revolves around Kenji Koiso who is conscripted into “working” for one of the older girls at his school by accompanying her to the 90th birthday party of her grandmother out in the country.
-Taking place in a mildly fictionalized version of 2010 Japan, most everything is the same, except some mutant Facebook/Farmville/Animal Crossing/Second Life social network connects almost everyone (and everything) in Japan.
-The movie avoids dystopia by portraying this social network much like Facebook is today, enhancing people’s lives and businesses instead of consuming them.
-Anyways, trouble happens both at the grandma’s birthday and in the online world and Hosodasan is able to shape it into a wonderful portrayal of Japanese culture and the deep family/clan bonds that still largely remain from feudal times, while mixing in a very large helping of pleasant strangeness that can only come from anime.
-Perhaps Hosodasan will be able to fill the large shoes left by Satoshi Kon after his recent passing and become the premiere director of surreal (but not too surreal) anime.
+Taking place in a mildly fictionalized version of 2010 Japan, most everything is the same except some mutant Facebook/Animal Crossing/Second Life social network connects almost everyone (and everything) in Japan.
+The movie avoids dystopia by portraying this social network much like Facebook in 2010, enhancing people’s lives and businesses instead of consuming them.
+Anyways, trouble happens both at the grandma’s birthday and in the online world and Hosodasan is able to shape it into a wonderful portrayal of quintessential Japanese culture and the deep family/clan bonds that still largely remain from feudal times, while mixing in a very large helping of the pleasant strangeness that can only come from anime.
+Perhaps Hosodasan will be able to fill the large shoes left by Satoshi Kon after his recent passing and become the premiere director of more surrealistic anime movies.
 Touching, genuine, and enthralling from start to finish, you would be doing yourself a great disservice if you didn’t watch this gem of contemporary anime.
 Recommended for anyone with a heart who wants to see a great story about the power of family.

 Wolf Children (2012)